 UPS delivered the saw two days ago.
 The box was ripped in three places and was so dirty and stained that much of the writing on the box was obscured.
 Despite the dirt and stains the box appeared to be factory-sealed and taped.

 All of the parts inside the box were sealed in plastic bags… including one part (the dust vent) that had a large piece broken off one side.
 The missing piece was not in the sealed bag or in the box, so it could not have been broken in transit.
 A few other parts were scratched and actually looked worn in places.
-As my husband checked each part against the included parts list, he discovered there were several minor parts missing, including all the nuts, bolts, and washers.
+As we checked each part against the included parts list, we discovered there were several minor parts missing, including all the nuts, bolts, and washers.

 And there was one major part missing… the blade!